 Returns must be quarantined in the freezer or chiller for prompt evaluation and discarded.
 The first loss of revenue should be the last loss of revenue due to returns.
 Attempts to rework it have a long and very dismal history in meat processing, always ending in further losses.

 What about reworks?

-Products designated for reworks must be treated in then same way as all other other products.
-If it is frozen or stored in the chiller, it must be packed with batch number, production date, product description and best before date.
+Products designated for reworks must be treated in the same way as all other products.
+If it is frozen or stored in the chiller, it must be packed with batch number, production date, product description and best-before date.
 Reworks may include things like bacon shavings that can be used in bacon sausage production.
 It must be stored separately from raw products.